1760 - Russian campaign in Brandenburg

 N.B.: the grenadiers forming the converged grenadier battalions came from the 1st Grenadier, 2nd Grenadier, 3rd Grenadier, 4th Grenadier, 2nd Moscowskiy Infantry and Kievskiy Infantry (2 coys from each rgt).

-On September 29 in Silesia, when Field-Marshal Daun was informed of Fermor's final decision, he resolved to send Lacy with 15,000 Austrians to march across Lusatia and to make a junction with the Russian Army.
+On September 29 in Silesia, when Field-Marshal Daun was informed of Fermor's final decision, he resolved to send Lacy with 15,000 Austrians to march across Lusatia and to make a junction with the Russian army.
 Once out of sight of Frederick, Lacy whirled, at a furious rate of speed, into the opposite direction.
 Its real destination being Berlin.
 It took a while before Frederick realized that Berlin was under attack.
-Meanwhile, the Russian Main Army, now some 20,000 men, move towards Frankfurt-an-Oder to support the expedition.
+Meanwhile, the main Russian army, now some 20,000 men, move towards Frankfurt-an-der-Oder to support the expedition.
 Berlin had only weak palisades and an effective garrison of 1,200 men (3 weak battalions).

 In the night of October 3 to 4, Prince Eugen of Württemberg arrived with the vanguard of his corps to reinforce the town.
 The whole corps, counting 5,000 men, was still 64 km from Berlin and was expected the next day.

-In the morning of October 4, informed of the arrival of Prince Eugen, Tottleben retired eastward at Köpenick towards Tchernichev, leaving only a corps of cossacks in front of Berlin.
+In the morning of October 4, informed of the arrival of Prince Eugen, Tottleben retired eastward at Köpenick towards Chernichev, leaving only a corps of Cossacks in front of Berlin.
 In the evening, Lacy, after marching from Silesia at a furious rate, arrived in the environs with an Austrian corps of 15,000 men.
 The same day, Hülsen marched to Belzig in Brandenburg.

 On October 5, Hülsen marched to Beelitz and Prince Eugen encamped in front of the Halle Gate.
-The same day, the cossacks left in front of Berlin retired, Tchernichev arrived at Köpenick with about 12,000 men and the Russian Main Army finally reached Frankfurt-an-der-Oder.
-Tchernichev's Corps consisted of:
+The same day, the Cossacks who had been left in front of Berlin retired, Chernichev arrived at Köpenick with about 12,000 men and the main Russian army finally reached Frankfurt-an-der-Oder.